What Documents Do I Need for a Business Valuation? Complete Checklist

 What accelerates timelines and what gaps should I avoid?

-Financial projections for the next three to five years provide management perspective.
-Board-approved budgets carry more weight.
-Industry research commissioned by the company offers valuable context.
+Financial projections for three to five years provide management perspective – board-approved budgets carry more weight.
+Prior valuations and business appraisals help valuators understand value trends.

 Pre-engagement organization actions: